 Here's an overview of the specific ingredients for this recipe.
 For the exact ingredients and measurements, please scroll to the recipe card below.

-🔪 How to Make Eggplant Potato Stew
+How to Make Potato Stew Step by Step

 - Prep the eggplant.
 Place the eggplant in a large bowl and sprinkle with salt.
 Stir and let it sit for 10 minutes to remove any bitterness.
 Don’t rinse.